paulhamsh/USB-Looper/README.md

 A guitar looper pedal which uses a USB audio connection to an amplifier for all audio - no direct guitar input.
 This is to record and replay processed guitar sounds, rather than the raw guitar input, to enable using different effects on each track.

+The benefit is that you can record the processed audio, and when recording the next loop / overdub, you can use different effects.
+Using a normal looper with a practice amp such as these means that the loops play back into the current amp effect setting.

 <img src="https://github.com/paulhamsh/USB-Looper/blob/main/pictures/Setup2.jpg">

 The amp must send processed guitar to the looper pedal over USB and receive audio back from the looper pedal over USB.